-A recommended high school program would comprise four years of work in English, three or more years in mathematics, three or four years in a foreign language (ancient or modern), three or more years in science with laboratory, and three years in history.
+A recommended high school program would comprise four years of work in English, three or more years in mathematics, three or four years in a foreign language (ancient or modern), three or more years in science with laboratory, and three or more years in history.
 The remainder of the program would include additional work in these core academic subject areas with the possible addition of music and art.
 Students entering their senior year should be prudent about course selection.
 The admission committee evaluates course selection in terms of the rigor of the curriculum offered at each student’s high school and anticipates that the strongest candidates will pursue a balanced and challenging course load through senior year.
+Think how the strongest students in your class are challenging themselves in the classroom.

 Barnard’s policy on score choice is simple.
 First, we expect students to choose a testing instrument, SAT or ACT, which allows them to test their best, and submit the appropriate test requirements.
 Second, we expect students to submit all of their scores and will use the best of those scores in our evaluation.
 We have always practiced the spirit of score choice; but we prefer to see a student's full testing history.